PearlisSad/CodeInstitute-Individual-Formative-Project/README.md

 In order to assist him in the research, I have found a data set about bike store sales in Europe to see if there are particular trends and patterns to look out for in order to keep the business running and maximising the profits to be earned.

+## Project Goals
+- Understand the trend and patterns within a bike store over a year
+- Determine which products are sold the most
+- Find the most profitable products that are sold
+- Which customer demographic to market to

 ## Data Set
 | Column             | Data Type | Description                                      |